 Who do I contact for assistance?

-Five Regional data Support Officers (RdSO) are available to provide training, support and assistance to all funded service providers.
-Details can be found on the contacts page.
+Regional Data Support Officers (RDSO) are available to provide training, support and assistance to all funded service providers.
+Details can be found on the Contacts page.

 Is travel time included in service hours?

 Travel time to and from appointments with service users should be included in staff hours, but not included in the hours of service received by the service user, unless the travel time is part of the service.
 For example, if taking a client to a doctor's appointment, this time is reportable against the service user.